baronbird/gregori/README.md

 # gregori
-tiny little platformer in C++ w/ SDL
+platformer about a tiny gardener in C++ w/ SDL